Tools: Other Gear

 Not-the-iPhone Phone

-Recharging rectangle
+Recharging rectangles

 E-book reader